dangtony98/idea-validation/README.md

 ## Backstory

-After repeatedly creating project/startup landing pages and finding same elements each time such as pricing, FAQ, CTA forms and buttons, I made a simple template with Next.js to speed up the process for everyone.
+After creating project/startup landing pages and finding repeat elements each time such as pricing, FAQ, CTA forms and buttons, I made a simple template with to speed up the process for everyone.

-Features:
+## Features:

 - Modern: built Next.js and Tailwind CSS.
 - Responsive: works across all screen sizes.